metraei/rnm/README.md

-# Roblox Number Module
+# Lua Number Module

-Roblox Number Module is a module for working with numbers in Roblox.
+Number Module is a module for working with numbers in Lua.

 #### Random `( n : number )`
 Return a random number